orionz/automerge-wasm-testapp/README.md

 I suspect there is a way to bundle the ES6/wasm module with a bundler into a basic async js file but this is where I hit the limits of my knowledge of the javascript ecosystem.
 Snowpack's bundling is immature and recommends the webpack plugin.
 My attempts with Webpack generated all kinds of non-usable javascript with little explanation as to why.
 I tried `browserify` which needed the `esmify` plugin to handle es6 code and the `wasmify` plugin to handle importing wasm.
 But these two plugins don't play well together generating code that accesses the result of the `import "wasm"` before the import has run (thank you async loading).
 This is where I need to ask for help from anyone with more understanding of this code bundling toolchain.

-But this beggs the question.
-If we do transpile the async mjs into async cjs - is this the best scenario?

 ### ASM JS

 One option that I have considered (and has been suggested to me) is to transpile the WASM to ASM.js which would allow simple synchronous loading and packaging.
 I experimented with this and found while it worked great it produced javascript that was about 2x the side and 1/2 the speed of the native js implementation.
 With this tradeoff I don't see anyone ever being willing to use this should we package it.